 - Why consumers should choose that particular brand.

 A branding strategy shall be considered successful only when the consumers have an answer to the above three questions which is strong enough to make them believe that there are significant differences in the products or services provided by a brand than others.
+Making sure the above three takes deep understanding of consumer and therefore the scope of branding becomes critical

 The concept of branding can be applied to: